Welcome

 SQE1 Syllabus

-• The general requirement that the actus reus and mens rea must occur at the same time (contemporaneity).
+• The requirement that the actus reus and mens rea must coincide in time (contemporaneity).

-• The application and effect of the continuing act doctrine as an exception.
+• The application and exceptions to the contemporaneity rule, particularly the continuing act doctrine and the single transaction principle.

 Test Your Knowledge